- Home

 - Is an operable flashlight provided?

-- Are combustibles or flammables, i.e. paints and boxes, kept away from sources of ignition like the furnace and water heater?
+- Are combustibles or flammables, i.e., paints and boxes, kept away from sources of ignition like the furnace and water heater?

-- Are all areas of the home/facility usable for child care?
+- Are all areas of the home/facility usable for childcare?
 If no, identify the areas that are not used for child care.